isomerpages/agd-corp/_about-us/What We Do.md

 <p></p>
 <p>The Finance and Corporate Development Directorate oversees the corporate
-requirements of AGD in the areas of finance, human capital management, corporate communication and services as well as organisational development.</p>
+requirements of AGD in the areas of finance, human capital management, corporate communication and services as well as organisational development.
+The Directorate is also responsible for the long-term planning of corporate resources.</p>
 <p></p>
-<p>The Directorate is also responsible for the long-term planning of corporate
-resources and in charge of driving the department’s initiatives to achieve organisational excellence.</p>
+<p>The Human Capital Management (HCM) Directorate is dedicated to nurturing
+and developing the human capital needs of our officers at both AGD HQ and those at the agencies.
+As stewards of AGD's workforce, HCM plays a crucial role in creating a dynamic, inclusive and high-performing work environment.
+Through HCM's efforts in analysing current and future staffing needs and creating policies that align with public service values and best practices, HCM supports AGD's mission by empowering our people and fostering an environment where every employee can thrive and contribute to Singapore's public service excellence.</p>
+<p></p>
+<p>The Strategic Planning &amp; Organisational Excellence (SPORE) Directorate
+is a key component of AGD's commitment to continuous improvement and strategic alignment.
+SPORE's primary mission is to strengthen AGD's inner core by fostering cohesion across the entire organisation.
+By fostering cohesion and driving excellence, SPORE enhances AGD's overall effectiveness, efficiency and adaptability in the ever-evolving public sector financial landscape.</p>
 <p></p>
 <h3>Government Finance Function Office</h3>
 <p>The Government Finance Function Office resides in MOF and it comprises